 Where RCO courses, classes and other events have been cancelled or postponed, the College is also preparing online webinars and presentations to cover as much of the content as possible.

-You can find further details of these initiatives on this page, and please remember to sign up for RCO e-Diary (instructions below) to keep up to date with our latest news and services throughout the Covid-19 pandemic.
+You can find further details of these initiatives on this page, and please remember to sign up for RCO e-Diary (instructions below) and follow us on social media to keep up to date with our latest news and services throughout the Covid-19 pandemic.

 Recognising that many organists are now looking for ways to use their lockdown time constructively, the College has now opened its full iRCO virtual campus to all organists.
 This means that until 30 June 2020, guest users as well as College members can now access for free more than 300 videos, audio files, papers, articles and other content covering everything from technique to repertoire, performance to professional skills.

 Anyone wishing to access iRCO for the first time should visit i.rco.org.uk and register for a guest or member account as appropriate (existing users should continue to sign in as normal).

 All RCO non-residential courses, classes and events have been cancelled or postponed, and all of those booked to attend should now have heard from the RCO concerning arrangements for credits or refunds.